DJV22/Hound_PVE/README.md

          - Change /etc/resolve.conf to the following "search local"

       - Update pihole with the following console command "pihole -up"
+      - set password for pihole bi using the following command in console "pihole setpasswrod NEWPASSWORDHERE"

 5. Set the PVE's IP using https://www.dynu.com.
 This is done to direct the Domain to the correct system. (optional if fixed IP)
    * IP update client for Linux runs as a system service (systemd) and supports IPv4 and IPv6 updates.
 Users can use the group feature to update a specific collection of hostnames.